bandaangosta/tutorial-wemos-esp8266/README.md

     $ pip install adafruit-ampy

-On board boot, file ´boot.py´ is first run.
+On board boot, file `boot.py` is run first.
 This file is automatically created during first-time module set up and contains some initialization routines.
 Generally, it does not need to be modified.
 After boot.py is completed, file main.py is run, if found.
-That is where we can to put our code.
+This is where we can put our code.

 Listing files on board filesystem: